Thokas99/Network_based_Data_Analysis/README.md

 ### 3. Clinical Associations

-This section will focus on exploring the clinical relevance of molecular signatures, including their correlation with traditional markers and clinical outcomes using SCUDO.
+This section will explore molecular signatures' clinical relevance, including their correlation with traditional markers and clinical outcomes using SCUDO.

 #### Visualizations:
 - `work in progress...`